I’m not afraid of the dark…

 A shooting star flashes past the constellation that looks like a pot.
 Is it Orion’s Belt?
 I think I’ve got an app that will tell me.
 I’ll check that out soon.

 Some breeze on now.
 I’d better get back to sailing my boat.
 We will be in Cook Strait soon.
-Making a mad dash across that notorious body of water with a southerly front chasing us down.
+Making a mad dash across that notorious body of water with a southerly front chasing us down, ferries to avoid and a tide to catch.